brandur/sorg/content/passages-drafts/002-japan.md

 split the edition into two, with the second part coming in early 2018.

-As usual, you can unsubscribe instantly [by clicking right here][unsubscribe], but I hope you don't.
+As usual, you can unsubscribe instantly [by clicking here][unsubscribe], but I hope you don't.
 Thanks for reading!